mruston209/Springboard/Capstone2/Readme.md

 ![Image of QB data](https://github.com/mruston209/Springboard/blob/main/Capstone2/QB_performance_linear.png)

 Two things jump out:

--The data includes back-up QB's, who often don't play.
+*The data includes back-up QB's, who often don't play.
 They have lower salaries, but frequently score 0.
 This explains the low average score of the lowest-salaried QBs.
--The relationship between salary and average score appears to flatten out at the high end of the salary range.
+*The relationship between salary and average score appears to flatten out at the high end of the salary range.